amaurymaille/isaac-qol/README.md

 # The Binding of Isaac Repentance - Quality of Life

-This mod aims to bring some quality of life fixes to The Binding of Isaac Repentance.
+This mod aims to bring some quality of life fixes to The Binding of Isaac Repentance, both on the modders and on the players ends.

-Such fixes include bugs, balancing of mechanics and so on.
+Players fixes include bugs, balancing of mechanics and so on.
+Modders quality of life changes include a logging API, helper functions around some of the weird things in the modding API, and so on.

 # Bug fixes